ml-wolf/66daysofdata/README.md

 Day 11: Same thing as yesterday, after work I learned about XPATH.

 Day 12: Tonight I did a section on Xpath-functions and advanced commands.

+Day 13: Today our washing machine broke so after Uni I learned a lot about dismantling motor units and changing carbon brushes in theory and praxis.